annahico/annahico/README.md

 <div>
-<p>Hi there, I'm <strong>Anna Hidalgo Costa</strong>, a Junior Full Stack Developer with experience in web technologies such as HTML, CSS, and JavaScript, and advanced proficiency in frameworks and libraries like React and Node.js.
-I have knowledge in SQL databases and backend implementation with PHP and TypeScript.
+<p>Hi there, I'm <strong>Anna Hidalgo Costa</strong>, a Junior Full Stack Developer with experience in web technologies such as <strong>HTML5</strong>,<strong> CSS3</strong>, and <strong>JavaScript</strong>, and advanced proficiency in frameworks and libraries like <strong>React</strong> and <strong>Node.js</strong>.
+I have knowledge in <strong>SQL</strong> databases and backend implementation with <strong>PHP</strong> and <strong>TypeScript</strong>.
 I am passionate about creating intuitive and efficient user interfaces, and I possess a strong ability to solve technical problems.
 I am committed to continuous learning and improving my skills to effectively contribute to web development projects.</p>
 </div>

 Currently, I'm a Community Team Member 🙍🏽‍♂️ [@annahico](https://github.com/annahico).